 Because of the size of the space, constructing a traditional built wall would be extremely labor intensive and inconvenient to ongoing operations.
 Modular systems on the other hand could be brought in and constructed much more quickly.
 Plus as the company adjusted the operation in the future, modular systems could be re-purposed.
 As a result, Crown decided to utilize modular systems to create the demising walls.

 In order to create the enclosures, the wall system would need to expand up to 28 feet high in order to create a thermal seal from floor to ceiling.
 High speed doors would need to be integrated into each enclosure for quick entry and exit of warehouse vehicles while maintaining environmental control.

 PortaFab supplied its local dealer with the materials needed to properly complete this project.
 The dealer recommended the SteelSpan floor-to-roof wall system, which measured between 22' and 28' tall.
 The main roof's HVAC and burnoff system were able to contain the toxic solvents so that additional ventilation systems were not needed.

 PortaFab designed the room with several specialized features:

 - Windows were added in the walls so equipment control panels could be placed outside of the room, enabling operators to avoid breathing in the VOCs at all times.

 - Conveyor openings were cut into the walls to facilitate easy pallet loading.

 - The installation of double doors ensured accessibility for future equipment maintenance.

-Although the purpose of the wall system was particle containment, it also provided a sound barrier so that the noise levels from the printing processes were not as pervasive.
+Although the purpose of the wall system was VOC containment, it also provided a sound barrier so that the noise levels from the printing processes were not as pervasive.